Fra Dolcino: Execution

 Fra Dolcino and his co-preacher or concubine Margaret of Trent were never tried by the Church.
-Manly Hall claims (as do many other modern writers) that Dolcino was castrated and torn to pieces, limb by limb, the pieces afterward burned by the public executioner.
+Manly Hall claims (as do many other modern writers) that Dolcino was castrated and torn to pieces, limb by limb, the pieces afterwards burned by the public executioner.
 This is apparently not based on any contemporary or near contemporary account of Fra Dolcino's execution.
 Fifteen years later (in 1322), approximately thirty of Dolcino's disciples were burned alive in the marketplace at Padua.
-After his capture the Bishop of Vercelli consulted with the Inquisition and other eminent people to decide an immediate execution (in fact the acts of the trial were never found, despite some suggestions that they could be hidden somewhere in the secret archives of the Vatican) so the paper of the Anonymous Synchronous, probably written by a follower or a local sympathizer of the Dulcinian, the one of Bernardo Gui and another anonymous paper(probably also written by Bernardo Gui) are the only documents we have that were written in the same period the events took place.
+After his capture the Bishop of Vercelli consulted with the Inquisition and other eminent people to decide on an immediate execution (in fact the acts of the trial were never found, despite some suggestions that they could be hidden somewhere in the secret archives of the Vatican) so the paper of the Anonymous Synchronous, probably written by a follower or a local sympathizer of the Dulcinian, the one of Bernardo Gui and another anonymous paper (probably also written by Bernardo Gui) are the only documents we have that were written in the same period the events took place.

 Ideas

-He was considered to be an intelligent, erudite and charismatic speaker.
+He was considered to have been an intelligent, erudite and charismatic speaker.
 He expressed his ideas in a series of letters he wrote to the Apostolics from 1300 to 1307; his letters were found by the Inquisition and are deeply analyzed (and confuted) in the paper "Additamentum ad Historiam fratris Dulcini, haeretici", written by an Inquisitor.

 Cultural references

 In Dante's Divine Comedy, actually written after Fra Dolcino's death but as if it were before it, Mohammed talks about Dolcino (Inferno XXVIII):

 Fra Dolcino and his former followers are mentioned often in Umberto Eco's novel The Name of the Rose.
 The dialogue between the narrator Adso and the old priest Ubertino recounts the story of Fra Dolcino in outline, leaving much to the imagination of the reader.
 Bernardo Gui also figures in the novel, as do Dolcino's papers.

 In On Liberty, John Stuart Mill uses Fra Dolcino as an example of the inability of truth to triumph over persecution.

+Dario Fo's Mistero Buffo includes an episode that recounts the story of Fra Dolcino's rebellion.